controllerface/CMDR-J/README.md

 - \* **New in Odyssey** \* Occasionally, the journal file stops getting written to.
 When this happens, the app may not function correctly.
 If you observe this please vote here for this bug in the Frontier issue tracker: https://issues.frontierstore.net/issue-detail/35645

 - \* **New in Odyssey** \* The planetary GPS currently reports distances incorrectly.
 This worked before Odyssey, so I probably have an assumption about the status.json file baked into my code that I need to fix, but have not had the time to do yet.
-Direction does not appear to be affected and the map functions when in-ship, SRV, and on-foot.
+Direction does not appear to be affected, and the map functions when in-ship, SRV, or on-foot.

+#### Planned features
+In addition to trying to fix issues when I have time, there are also a number of new features I want to add or bring forward from my original implementation before I switched to a web app front end.
+Here's a few:

+- The old UI had some integrated task buttons to help assist with planning of improvements to your current build.
+I plan to re-implement these buttons.
+There were also trade tasks available in the storage tabs, within the drop down lists of crafting materials.
+I also plan to pull these into the current UI.

+- Trade task types to accommodate the new micro-materials need to be implemented.
+The new barter system is different enough compared to the ship material trade system, so I will not be able to re-use the same approach for it.
+This will require some changes to the task tab to accommodate the barter system.

+- Engineer unlocks and requirements for meeting associated engineers should be made into tasks that can be tracked just like anything else.
+I would like this feature mostly for completeness, but I do think it should be easy enough to do.